← Back to Insights

 The bigger organisational issue

-The bigger issue is that companies often implement AI before helping employees understand what it means for them.
-That breeds fear, quiet resistance and bad adoption, negatively affecting the organisation's culture before the benefits materialise.
+Companies often implement AI before helping employees understand what it means for them.
+That breeds fear, quiet resistance, and bad adoption, negatively affecting culture before the benefits materialise.

 AI and rising expectations